tingbob/gradle-jcenter-push/README.md

 BINTRAY_REPO=maven
 POM_GIT_URL=scm:git@github.com:tingbob/TestLib.git
-# If you have multiple protocal,
+# If you have multiple protocols,
 # you should define like this: ALL_LICENCES=A,B,C
 ALL_LICENCES=Apache-2.0
 ```